 - Learn grant writing, assessment and review through a potential Capstone project that will open new insights on the interrelated complexities of community organizations and community need.

 Developmental Community Placements

-To learn more about the students that participate in the Montgomery Service Leaders Program, please visit our Student Profiles
+To learn more about the students who participate in the Montgomery Service Leaders program, please visit our Student Profiles.